coderoad/coderoad-vscode/docs/docs/env-vars.md

 - `CODEROAD_WEBHOOK_TOKEN` - an optional token for authenticating/authorizing webhook endpoints.
 Passed to the webhook endpoint in a `CodeRoad-User-Token` header.

+- `CODEROAD_SESSION_STORAGE_PATH` - the path to a directory for writing session storage to files.
+Helps preserves state across containers.
+Example: `../tmp`.

 ## How to Use Variables

 ### Local